tarcinapp/entity-persistence-service/README.md

 - `_createdBy`, `_ownerUsers` and `_lastUpdatedBy` are populated with the user id of the creator, when request is made through the gateway.
 - You can use payload to pass arbitrary properties to the request.
 Incoming payload will be merged with the managed fields.
 - See [Querying Data](#querying-data) for more information about the advanced querying capabilities.
+- Configure the behavior of the service, such as default visibility, record limits, and more, through environment variables.
+See [Configuration](#configuration) for more information.
-- Experiment with creating and querying Lists, ListEntityRelations and Reactions (See [Endpoint Reference](#endpoints-reference) for more information)
+- Experiment with creating and querying Entities, Lists, ListEntityRelations and Reactions (See [Endpoint Reference](#endpoints-reference) for more information)

 # Concepts